mcharouk/aws/DiscoveryDays/GenAI-usecases.md

 ### Solution Description

-Crypto.com implemented a multi-agent consensus-seeking solution for sentiment analysis on AWS, leveraging both pre-trained and fine-tuned models.
+* Crypto.com implemented a multi-agent consensus-seeking solution for sentiment analysis on AWS, leveraging both pre-trained and fine-tuned models.
 This allowed them to efficiently deliver accurate, comprehensive, and localized crypto market insights to their global user base.
+* Crypto.com fine tuned model Llam and Meta with its own data, especially useful to improve accuracy on new coins

 ### Technology Used